 Please click on the video below:

 The E-26 lamp holder socket and light bulb in the standard light bulb used in most lighting.
 The other significant sockets and light bulb bases are E-12, E-19, and E-39.

-What Do The Different E Sockets Mean?
+What Do The Different E-Sockets Mean?

 Below we have drawn out the significant UL-certified E light bulb bases and their sizes.
-The E-12 uses the smallest size light bulb base, while the E-39 uses the largest.
+The E-12 uses the smallest light bulb base, while the E-39 uses the largest.
 The standard light bulb base of the E-26 size is in the middle of these sizes.

 Each of these four basic E lamp holder sockets will fit a different type of light bulb base.
 The 4 types are E-12, E-19, E-26 (standard light bulb base), and E-39, the major UL-certified light bulbs and lamp holder sockets sold in the United States.
 The European E-26 is called E-27 and must use an E-27 bulb.

 The “E” for the light bulb bases is also known as the ES for the Edison Screw system; the ES system is used today with many light bulb attachment systems.
-The Edison Screw (ES) refers to the way the light bulbs will be screwed into the lamp holder socket.
+The Edison Screw (ES) refers to how the light bulbs will be screwed into the lamp holder socket.
 The light bulbs have a right-hand threaded metal base (caps) that will screw into a matching threaded lamp base socket.

 The number after the E on the sockets or light bulbs refers to the diameter in millimeters (mm) of the base of the light bulbs that screws into the lamp holder socket.

 The below table we have organized shows each of these E sockets types, their standard industry names, corresponding light bulb types, and the actual light bulb base dimensions that are sold in the United States: